jtheisen/moldinium/readme.md

 below for details).

-The ASP.NET one is content without any notification mechanism: The entities will behave without any magic applied to it.
+The ASP.NET one is content without any notification mechanism: The entities will behave without any magic applied to them.
 This version of the sample app, however, does something interesting with its default collection to support its multi-threaded environment, see the section below.

 ## Collections and default values

-The Moldinium type creator also allows to ensure defaults to non-nullable properties of certain types.
+The Moldinium type creator also allows ensuring defaults to non-nullable properties of certain types.
 After the common case of `String`s (which are then defaulted to the empty string), this is mostly a concern with collections.